TimaOG/documents/docs/01_body.md

 ## III.
 EXPERIMENTAL EVALUATION

-Our experimental evaluation is designed to answer two core questions (#fig:img1):
+Our experimental evaluation is designed to answer two core questions:
 1) What is the performance of quantum computing versus classical methods on the core task of test suite optimization?
 2) What is the impact of our TDD framework on the final output of LLM-based code generation?